 The power of photography was highlighted at Adobe MAX with two speakers that were particularly noteworthy.
 Annie Griffiths shared stories from her work at National Geographic and Ripple Effect Images.
 Her talk demonstrated the power of sharing stories through images to empower women across the world.
 Former White House official photographer Pete Souza shared images featured in his new book Obama: An Intimate Portrait and stories from his time working in the administration.
 Students today have access to cameras like never before and are snapping all day long.
 Both photographers shared examples of how the images they captured tell powerful stories that might otherwise be lost to history.

 Potter and designer Jonathan Adler demonstrated how creativity comes in many forms.
 He shared lots of stories about his work, process and passion as a designer.
-There are many ways for students to show off what they know and Jonathan Adler reinforced the notion that their are many ways to express yourself through art and design.
+There are many ways for students to show off what they know.
+Jonathan Adler reinforced the notion that their are many ways to express yourself through art and design.

-Students need to be prepared for storytelling in a new world.
+Students need to prepare for storytelling in a new world.
 Although the power of story is timeless, the way in which students can tell stories today has changed drastically.
 Seeing new product features, hearing from creators in different industries and listening to stories told through different mediums were all part of the Adobe MAX experience.